Mastodon Follow

 }

-In jdbld’s terminology, a build system is a provider of resources.
-It is implemented as a graph of ResourceProviders, which provide Resources in response to ResourceRequests.
-The topmost layer of the build system’s configuration is a collection of classes that implement the special resource provider Project.
+In jdbld terminology, a build system is a provider of resources.
+It is implemented as a graph of ResourceProviders that provide Resources in response to ResourceRequests.
+The topmost layer of the build system’s configuration is a collection of classes that implement the special resource provider type Project.
 Projects provide resources by requesting them from other ResourceProviders.

 Builder classes